Best Social Media Management Tools in 2026: The Complete Comparison

 What These Tools Don’t Cover (And Why It Matters)

-- Agencies managing 10+ client accounts from the same machines
+• Agencies managing multiple client accounts from the same computers

-- Social media managers running personal and professional accounts side-by-side
+• Social media managers switching between personal and business profiles

 How Multilogin Solves the Multi-Account Problem